-The impulse of many frustrated and enterprising journalists is to take the entrepreneurial plunge and try to start a new organization.
+The impulse of many frustrated and enterprising journalists is to take the entrepreneurial plunge and try to start a new organization, bureau or project.
 This is, however, a non-trivial task, so let’s check in on your goals, means and methods.

 To make it this far you will have to be a journalist (or student) of some formal accomplishment, and you already know, or at least have an inkling, of what kind of working conditions you need to do your job.
 Generally speaking these would include: